RNyagah/FIRST-WEBSITE/README.md

 ### About me

-Am a Highly competent and organized Customer service consultant with over 10 years experience, i am a lover of mountains and solo travel, currently having summitted Mt Kenya and most recently Mt kilimanjaro.
+Am a  Customer service consultant with over 10 years experience, an avid learner, and pro active thinker.

 I am passionate in learning about new technologies that would revolutionalize and positively disrupt and improve our daily life experiences.